nzou-credisesame/credit-score-movement-poc/README.md

-# Credit score movement / Action Recommendation engine
+## Credit score movement/Action Recommendation engine

 ### Motivation
 The goal of score movement project is to analyze and to understand the actions that users took within different profile segments.